neos-sdi/adfsmfa/README.md

 * Can work with LDAP 3.0 Providers (ADFS2016/2019) when using SQL Storage mode
 * Full sample for Azure MFA (additional configuration tasks and costs implied)
 * Developers can easily extend this component for other verification modes (Azure MFA, RSA,…) with the IExternalProvider, IExternalOTPProvider (deprecated), ISecretKeyManager interfaces
+* Developers can easily extend this component for other storages modes (AD & SQL by default)
 * Full support for ADFS 2019 themes

 ## Remarks